 - 1. A 60-hour social ministry project. - 2.
 Various practica associated with courses having pastoral significance. - 3.
-A 10-week supervised non-parochial internship. - 4.
-A 9-month supervised pastoral internship.
+A 10-week supervised non-parochial internship.

 Social Ministry Project: The Social Ministry Project consists of weekly service to the socially and/or economically needy under the supervision and guidance of an experienced professional at the project site.
 The seminarian will complete a minimum of 60 contact hours at the site.
 The onsite supervisor and Field Education Director are directly responsible for the evaluation of the apostolic works.